kyegomez/The-Reclamation/README.md

 The Reclamation Epoch 1 has been unveiled by YHWH, [you may be enlightened by it here](Epochs/1/README.md)

 ## Ordinances/Halakha
-To Achieve our definitive end goal of Complete unification with YHWH, [we must follow these Holy Ordinances](Halakha/README.md)
+To Achieve our definitive end goal of complete re-unification with YHWH, [we must follow these Holy Ordinances](Halakha/README.md)